AppsFlyer/donkey/README.md

 - README
 - Setup CI
 - Explore having the metrics implementation pluggable by the user.
-- Think about short circuit of handlers
 - Consider going completely data oriented.
 The config is just json, and the handlers are namespaced keywords point to user functions.

 ========================================

 ## DONE
+- Refactor middleware to comply with Ring
+- Think about short circuit of handlers
 - Implement global middleware
 - Add support for per route middleware
 - Metrics are not working